vibbits/nextflow-jnj/02-basic-concepts.md

 ```
 Starting with a shebang line, the `blastp` command is piped through multiple times to eventually result in an output file `sequences.txt`.
 The downside of this very basic and intuitive pipeline is that it has a sequential flow.
 In response to that, pipeline tools were built which are aimed to deal with more complex situations.
 Nextflow is designed around the idea that Linux has many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.

-Nextflow is not the only player in the field[[1](https://github.com/pditommaso/awesome-pipeline/)], however there are good reasons to opt for it.

-By definition, Nextflow is a reactive workflow framework and a programming Domain Specific Language that eases the writing of data-intensive computational pipelines[[2](https://www.nextflow.io/)].
+By definition, Nextflow is a reactive workflow framework and a programming Domain Specific Language that eases the writing of data-intensive computational pipelines[[1](https://www.nextflow.io/)].
 Nextflow scripting is an extension of the Groovy programming language, which in turn is a super-set of the Java programming language.
 Groovy can be considered as Python for Java in a way that simplifies the writing of code and is more approachable.

 ![language subset](img/java-groovy-nextflow.png)

 ## Why (not)?

-+ Parallelization
-+ Scalability
-+ Portability
+Nextflow is not the only player in the field[[2](https://github.com/pditommaso/awesome-pipeline/)], however there are good reasons to opt for it.

++ Parallelization: processes are automatically scheduled based on available resources
++ Scalability: simple scaling from local to HPC-cluster usage
++ Portability: run across different platforms
-+ Reproducible (native support of containers, conda environments)
++ Reproducible: native support for containers, conda environments, and interaction with Git.
 + Continuous checkpoints for resuming / expanding pipelines (which is usually the case for workflow pipelines)
 + Community[[3](https://nf-co.re/)]